sverweij/watskeburt/README.md

 # watskeburt

-get git changed files since _any reference_
+get git changed files & their statusses since _any reference_

 ## what's this do?

 A micro-lib to retrieve an array of file names that were changed (added, modified, renamed, deleted, ...) since the reference it got passed.

+- :warning: NOT yet published on npm
+- :warning: in the process of getting 'production ready'.
+It's automatically tested + it's using itself + interface is stable - but a bunch of static analysis still needs be added, as well as a commonjs version.
+- :warning: currently esm only - commonjs compiledown will follow as part of the previous point.

 ## sample return value